lynn-illumio/qiyu-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a 5th year Ph.d candidate in Statistics and Computer Science.
-My interest lies in the theory and application of machine learning algorithms, especially in statistical inference under
-Reinforcement Learning and Bandit settings, as well as Causal Inference in Machine Learning.
-Besides, I am passionate and familiar with many statistical models and have a strong foundation in coding and mathematics.
+I am currently in my final year as a Ph.D. candidate in Quantitative Methods at the Daniel Business School, Purdue University.
+Under the guidance of Professor <a target="_blank" href="https://web.ics.purdue.edu/~sun244/">Will Wei Sun </a>, I have focused my studies on the theoretical and practical aspects of machine learning algorithms.
+My primary interests include statistical inference in Reinforcement Learning and Bandit settings, as well as exploring the intersections of Causal Inference and Machine Learning.
 {style="text-align: justify;"}